 Cleaning your RV roof is typically a two-person chore.
 Get someone to assist you by handing the water hose, cleaning solution and cleaning tools to you.
 Transporting a 5-gallon capacity bucket, long-handle brush and specific rubber roof cleaning solution can be done by using a rope and bucket.
 Be careful not to damage or scratch the side of your RV while hoisting them.
 Hoist your Zero-G Lightweight kink-free hose to the roof top area with the same rope.
 Ensure you secure the hose to a roof top fixture with a bungee cord to keep it from slipping off the roof.
 It will also prevent you from struggling to hold it in place while you clean.

 Carefully follow the direction of the cleaning product you have chosen to clean the rubber roof.
 Be conscious that the cleaning solution will be running down the sides of your RV.
 So, ensure you rinse the roof and sides of the RV thoroughly with plenty of water to prevent wax removal and streaking on the sides of the unit.

-HINT: Always make sure your cleaning solution is compatible with the rubber seals and gaskets of your RV.
+RV Maintenance Tip: Always make sure your cleaning solution is compatible with the rubber seals and gaskets of your RV.

 Work in one small area at a time to ensure the cleaning solution does not dry onto the roof of the RV.
 Be very careful as you step because the cleaning solution combined with the water can make the rooftop very slippery.
 Avoid stepping close to the rooftop edges as you move around the RV.